davixdedem/piGPS-GSM-GNSS/README.md

 **4 - Clone this repository and move in**<br>

 **5 - System Configuration** <div id="configurazione"></div><br>
-Open "configuration" file and fill the empty values with yours: <br>
+Open "configuration" file and fill the empty values with yours:
 ```
 {
     "receiverNumber": "", #<--Your number where to receive alerts--